code-saturne/salome_cfd_extensions/README.md

 specified when running `configure`, or defined as an environement variable at runtime.
 If both methods are used, the environment variable has priority over the initial configuratio setting.

+The matching code_saturne installation may use different versions of some optional libraries, though using the same ones is usually recommended, and at least Python and PyQt versions must match.

 To obtain available options, run `configure --help`